toringer/home-assistant-nve-water-flow/README.md

 1. Start Home Assistant
 2. Access the UI at http://localhost:8123
-3. Add the NVE Water Flow integration through the UI
+3. Add the Sildre integration through the UI
 4. Test with your API key and stations

 ## License